Complete Guide to Loans for Small Businesses

 When making a loan, every lending source wants to minimize its risk.
 Loan sources achieve this in a variety of methods, including obtaining more financial collateral to secure the loan in the event your company defaults on its payments.
 This is typically done by using a company's accounts receivable, equipment, or other easily sold assets.

-One of the additional requirements for a business loan may be that the owner of the firm offers a personal guarantee or pledge additional collateral, such as personal real estate or other financial assets.
+One of the additional requirements for a business loan may be that the owner of the firm offers a personal guarantee or pledge additional collateral, such as personal assets, real estate or other financial assets.

 The four cornerstones of most business loan applications are credit ratings, annual income, a company plan, and collateral.